TheoBrigitte/vim/bundle/youcompleteme/README.md

 identifier under the cursor and populates the quickfix list with those locations.

-Supported in filetypes: `java, javascript, python, typescript`
+Supported in filetypes: `java, javascript, python, typescript, rust`

 #### The `GoToImplementation` subcommand